 Now that most landlords are advertising their properties for next academic year, you may be searching for your next student home.

-Here are 5 important things to consider before starting your house hunting journey:
+Here are some important things to consider before starting your house hunting journey:

 1. Think about your preferred area

 If you are unsure of where to live, take a look at our area guide.
 Think about things like walking distance to uni, public transport and local amenities.

 2. Learn a little bit about the Unipol Code and why you’re better off choosing a Code landlord

 Living in a Unipol Code property will ensure the customer service and physical standards of the property are higher than the legal minimum.
 The Unipol Code Complaints process can also help resolve problems quickly.